zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

-The log result is the same, but it will take longer than the parallel version.
+The above code prints the same log as the parallel version, but since the async calls are sequential, it will take a bit longer.

 Parallel executing
 -----------------------------------
-Speaking of the parallel version, `bluebird-promisell` also provides a `traversep` function that iterate over an array, and send async calls in parallel.
+Speaking of the parallel version, `bluebird-promisell` also provides a `traversep` function to make async calls in parallel.

 We can refactor the `getPhotosByUsers` with `traversep`.